DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The social investigation has revealed the external machinery of control.
 But it has also revealed something far more disturbing: **these systems work because they exploit predictable patterns in human psychology.**

-**The investigators realized they had been studying the wrong thing.** They had been analyzing the systems of control when they should have been analyzing the minds that those systems control so effectively.
+**I realized I had been studying the wrong thing.** I had been analyzing the systems of control when I should have been analyzing the minds that those systems control so effectively.

 The patterns were too perfect.
 The manipulation techniques too precisely calibrated to human psychological vulnerabilities.
 The timing too coordinated across different domains—political, economic, technological, cultural.